Posts contain affiliate links, see disclosure for more details.

 If you’re looking for a fun, family holiday for a reasonable price, La Croix Du Vieux Pont – a campsite and holiday village in Berny-Riviera, France, is a great option.
 We’ve just come home from a week staying there with Canvas Holidays – our third visit, but second with Canvas, and really enjoyed it.
+La Croix is also a Eurocamp site.
+(You can read a review of Eurocamp here.)

 Here is a La Croix Du Vieux Pont review from our holiday…